ManyTinyThings/ManyTinyThingsWeb/energy.markdown

 <script>
 	cue(function () {
-			var speed = v2.magnitude(totalEnergySim.particles[0].velocity);
+        var energy = getTotalEnergy(totalEnergySim);
-			return (speed > 0.5);
+        return (energy > 0.2);
     });
     endStep();
 </script>

 As the balls collide, they bounce off each other, transferring energy from one to the other.

-Below as a graph of the total energy, which is the energy for all particles combined.
-Note how the curve behaves very similarly to how it did with just one particle.
+Below is a graph of the total energy, which is the energy for all particles combined.
+Note how, even when the particles are bumping into each other, the curve looks the same as it did with just one particle.

 <script>
-	// TODO: one color for each particle createTimeSeriesHere({
-		range: 50,
+	createTimeSeriesHere({
+		timeRange: pageGlobal.timeRange,
+        yMax: pageGlobal.energyPlotMax,
 		update: function() {
 			var energy = getTotalEnergy(totalEnergySim);
 			return {time: singleEnergySim.time, data: [energy]};